 I chose “UnTangled” as the blog title for two reasons.
 First, I’m a therapist, and I believe the therapeutic endeavor often feels like a process of disentanglement, including disentanglement from the influences of our personal history, the cultural messages we have unwittingly consumed, and the vicissitudes of being human.
 Second, I hope the blog will provide a similar kind of experience, somehow unraveling confusion and providing direction in the stories we are telling with our lives.

-I typically post to the blog one time per week, on Wednesdays around 5am.
-I like the way one regular, weekly post mimics the rhythm of psychotherapy.
-I will occasionally post a second time each week, but I have never posted more than twice in a week.
+For the first five or so years of the blog, I posted weekly.
+Now, I typically post to the blog one time every other week, on Wednesdays around 5am.
+I like how the regular rhythm mimics the rhythm of psychotherapy.
+I will occasionally post weekly.

 How to Connect

 - Words From a Father to His Daughter (From the Makeup Aisle)